 Human history in the Sedona area began about 4000 BC when hunter-gatherers roamed and settled in the Verde Valley and Prescott areas.
 Between 900 and 1350 AD, a more advanced civilization began building pueblos and cliff houses.
 Known as the Sinagua (without water) they developed skill in dry farming, had an understanding of astronomy, and made baskets, pottery, and jewelry.
 They established trade routes with the peoples of the Pacific coast, Mexico, and Central America.

 Cliff dwellings are still evident today.
 One of the most beautiful is Montezuma’s Castle, not far from Sedona.
 As you hike the red rocks, you will see petroglyphs and pictographs left behind by these ancient peoples.
 The awe-inspiring vistas, along with the magnificent views of the sky, have drawn out the spiritual nature of people from the very beginning.

-Sedona was a sacred place, so why not gather there.
-Ultimately the earth did not slip away and spin into space, so did this convergence of people in Sedona have any effect on that outcome?
+Sedona was a sacred place, so why not gather there, people thought.
+Ultimately, the earth did not slip away and spin into space.
+So did this convergence of people in Sedona have any effect on that outcome?
 This remains part of the mystery.

 The Curious and Faithful Come